A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Experiments

 \section{Experiments}

-The experiments empirically evaluate the proposed bfVAE framework in its disentanglement efficiency and the robustness of FVH-LT, DBSR-LS, and LSDI in quantifying the disentanglement effect.
-We examine different types of diverse datasets, with particular emphasis on tabular data.
-We consider settings with and without known generative factors, as well as scenarios where target variables are available, to demonstrate that the proposed procedures remain applicable and informative in various data scenarios.
-The seven datasets examined in this sections are summarized in Tab.~\ref{tab:datasets}.
-The three simulated datasets vary in both feature dimensionality and sample size; the white wine dataset \citep{wine_quality_186} includes features describing white wine characteristics, with a label on the quality score; the FIFA 2018 dataset \citep{mathan2018fifa} contains various soccer match statistics; and MNIST and CelebA are widely used benchmark image data.
+We benchmark the proposed bfVAE in its disentanglement efficiency against the vanilla VAE and four existing disentangled VAE models, and assess the robustness of FVH-LT, DBSR-LS, and LSSI in quantifying the disentanglement effect.
+We use image and tabular data (Tab.~\ref{tab:datasets}) with a particular emphasis on tabular data.
+Image data is included as it is the common benchmark data type for VAE disentanglement assessment.
+We benchmarks LSSI against two representative existing disentanglement metrics in \citet{Beta.VAE} and \citet{factor-VAE}.\footnote{Other disentanglement metrics based on complementary criteria exist (Sec \ref{sec:work}), and they also require known ground-truth factors.
+Because these alternatives introduce additional implementation choices and are not universally regarded as superior across settings, we consider the metrics in \citet{Beta.VAE} and \citet{factor-VAE} sufficient as representative benchmarks.} The two synthetic datasets vary in $p$ and $n$.
+For the five real datasets, RNA-seq \citep{gene_expression_cancer_rna-seq_401} contains high-dimensional cancer gene-expression profiles across multiple tumor types; white wine \citep{wine_quality_186} includes features describing white wine characteristics with a label on the quality score; FIFA 2018 \citep{mathan2018fifa} contains various soccer match statistics; and MNIST \citep{mmist} and CelebA \citep{celebA} are widely used benchmark image data.

-In each experiment, the dataset was split into a training set and a test set.
-The training set was used to train VAE and perform the FVH-LT and DBSR-LS procedures and the testing set was used to evaluate modeling fitting and convergence during VAE training. bfVAE was trained to optimize the objective function in Eq.~\eqref{eqn:obj} ($C=0$ in the five tabular datasets and $C>0$ in the MNIST and CelebA datasets).
-We used $\beta<1$ for bfVAE in the tabular data experiment $R$ was set at $10$ in all experiments except for CelebA, where $R = 5$ due to computational constraints.
-More details on model configurations and algorithmic hyperparameters are provided in App.~A; computational time is listed in App.~B. We provide a subset of the experimental results in the main text and list the comprehensive results in App.~I.
+In each experiment, the dataset is split into a training set and a test set: the training set is used to train VAE and perform FVH-LT and DBSR-LS and the test set evaluates model fitting and convergence of VAE training. $R$ was set at $10$ in all experiments except for CelebA, where $R = 5$ due to computational constraints.
+More details on model configurations and algorithmic hyperparameters are provided in App.~\ref{app:parameters}; We provide a subset of the experimental results in the main text and list the comprehensive results in App.~\ref{app:results_single}.